clearlinux/dockerfiles/memcached/README.md

    ```

-3. Install telnet bundle and connect to the service.
+3. Install telnet bundle and connect to the service, where 30100 is the port number defined in your service.

    ```
    swupd bundle-add netkit-telnet